-Out of all the commercial dehumidifiers for sale on the market today, the Vantage® VG-1500 offers one of the finest combinations of sleek, compact design and powerful, hi–tech performance.
-Available in blue, green and red models, the VG-1500 is a colorful industrial room dehumidifier that has both the capabilities of a desiccant machine and the visual appeal of a fixture.
+Out of all the commercial dehumidifiers for sale on the market today, the Vantage® VG-1500 offers one of the finest combinations of sleek, compact design and powerful and hi-tech performance.
+Available in blue, green and red models, the VG-1500 is a colorful industrial dehumidifier that has both the capabilities of a desiccant machine and the visual appeal of a fixture.

 Well acclaimed for its portability, attractive design and high desiccant power, the VG-1500 provides businesses with the following abilities:

-Known as both a powerful and stylish piece of compact, portable machinery, the BlueDri™ BD-130 High Performance Industrial Dehumidifier is one of the best choice for restoration professionals.
-Out of every commercial dehumidifier for sale, the BD-130 is not only one of the most powerful, it’s also among the more stylish, with models available in blue, green, grey and red colors.
+Known as both a powerful and stylish piece of compact, portable machinery, the BlueDri™ BD-130 High-Performance Industrial Dehumidifier is one of the best choices for restoration professionals.
+Out of every commercial dehumidifier for sale, the BD-130 is not only one of the most powerful, but it’s also among the more stylish, with models available in blue, green, grey and red colors.
 The BD-130 also boasts a number of optimal features, including:

 No cheap unit that you see advertised on a commercial dehumidifier is likely to be as powerful as the BlueDri™ BD-76, which is often used in disaster relief and damage restoration efforts.